downdric/downdric.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m a second-year PhD student from the School of Computer Science, Shanghai Jiaotong University.
 I am very fortunate to be advised by Prof. [**Wei Shen**](https://shenwei1231.github.io/).
-Currently, I am also interning with the LongCat foundation model team at Meituan.
+Currently, I am also interning with the [**LongCat**](https://longcat.chat/) model team at Meituan.

 My research interests lie in computer vision and deep learning, with a particular focus on visual reasoning in multimodal large models and segmentation.
 I am driven by the challenge of creating models that can understand and interact with complex, multi-modal scenes.
 Please feel free to contact me through email: changsong@sjtu.edu.cn.